-The objective of these programs is to bring candidates to the point where they are able to conduct their research independently and are competitive for major grant support.
+The objective of these programs is to bring candidates to the point where they can conduct their research independently and are competitive for major grant support.

-This structured, workshop series is designed to assist junior faculty and fellows who are preparing competitive career development grant applications for June 2018 NIH submission.
-The program is broken up into 3 grant writing workshop that will prepare applicants to submit a K award.
+This structured workshop series is designed to assist junior faculty and fellows who are preparing competitive career development grant applications for Fall 2020 NIH submission.
+The program is broken up into three grant writing workshops that will prepare applicants to submit a K award: